-Due to the nature of the business, the remuneration framework, on an organisation-wide basis, provides for fixed remuneration (i.e. salary and benefits) and a long-term share plan, which only renders value if the stretching performance conditions (where applicable) and the employment condition are met.
-As an investment holding company, the Remuneration and Nomination Committee (the committee) views increased market capitalisation, sustainable growth in the share price and above-average dividend yield as critical metrics to deliver value to shareholders over time.
+Due to the nature of the business, the remuneration framework, on an organisation-wide basis, provides for fixed remuneration (i.e. salary and benefits) and a long-term share plan, which only renders value if the performance criteria linked to sustainable value and the employment condition are met.
+As an investment holding company, the Remuneration and Nomination Committee (the committee) views increased market capitalisation, sustainable growth in the share price and above-average dividend yield (collectively referred to as shareholder total return) as critical metrics to deliver sustainable value to shareholders over the long term.
 In line with this approach, Remgro does not pay short-term incentives (i.e. cash bonuses) and believes that management’s decision-making should be long-term focused.
 It is aligned with the philosophy that they should be rewarded where value creation is demonstrated, without excessive risk taking in the short term.
 This two-tier approach makes the Remgro Remuneration Policy focused and avoids unnecessary layers of complexity.
 Our remuneration philosophy and policy are further detailed in Part 2 of this report.

 Overview of performance and remuneration outcomes for the year under review